modelica/fmi-ls-bus/README.md

 - [Getting started with CAN, CAN FD and CAN XL]
 - [Getting started with FlexRay]

-Our publications may also be of interest to you:
+Our publications and presentations may also be of interest to you:

 - [Beyond FMI - Towards New Applications with Layered Standards]
+- [FMI Layered Standard for Network Communication: Applications in Networked ECU Development]

 Or dive into our video ["FMI, Layered Standards and ASAM Standards - Enabling Seamless SiL Simulation of Virtual ECUs"](https://www.youtube.com/watch?v=KzzKRa3jORs).
 Discover how the cutting-edge FMI 3.0 standard and the layered standards based on it are revolutionizing the world of Software-in-the-Loop (SiL) simulations.